stephenverderame/cpp_book/src/basics/control_flow.md

 }
 ```

 Switches are pretty much just glorified `goto`s, and we'll talk about how they work under the hood later.
-For now this is what you need to know.
 The variable being switched upon must be an integral type such as a `char`, `int`, `short`, etc. Therefore, unlike other languages, strings don't work in switches.
 The code will jump to the case labelled with the value that is equal to the variable being switched upon.
 From there it will continue executing line after line until it reaches a `break`.
 This allows us to fallthrough from one case to another.
 Intended fallthrough should be avoided, but if necessary it should be labelled with the `[[fallthrough]]` attribute like shown above.

 #### Infinite Loop